Categories

 The word “nice” is a good example.
 At various times in the past it has meant foolish, overly fastidious, wanton, and profligate.
 In other words, not very nice.

-And “cute,” back in the days when it was short for “acute,” meant shrewd or perceptive or calculating (though it has also meant bow-legged!).
+And “cute,” back in the days when it was short for “acute,” meant shrewd or perceptive or calculating (it has also meant bowlegged in regional American usage!).

 “Sophisticated” once meant corrupted, and “silly” meant happy.
 Likewise, “awful” once meant deserving of awe; “terrible” meant terror-inducing; “wonderful” meant wonder-inducing.